rakib-7/final_exam_api/README.md

 - ✅ View all products
 - ✅ See product details
 - ✅ Add products to cart (with a success popup)
-- ✅ Navigate smoothly between Home, Products, and Cart
+- ✅ Navigate smoothly between Home, Products

 ---